 Semantics of proper names in fiction

-Keywords: semantics, fiction, proper names, fictional proper names, empty names, rigid designation, direct reference, millianism, fictional worlds, couterparts, Kripke, Doležel
+Keywords: semantics, fiction, proper names, fictional proper names, empty names, rigid designation, direct reference, millianism, fictional worlds, counterparts, Kripke, Doležel

-In recent 40 years, both philosophers and literary theorists struggled to reveal the semantic nature of proper names in fiction.
-Most philosophers treated fictional names as a subcategory of so-called empty names, emphasizing their incapability of being directly referring terms due to absence of empirical referents.
-Literary theorists, on the other hand, often declared unique nature of fiction while creating fictional semantics and ignoring philosophical objections.
+In the last 40 years, both philosophers and literary theorists have struggled to reveal the semantic nature of proper names in fiction.
+Most philosophers have treated fictional names as a subcategory of so-called empty names, emphasizing their incapability of being directly referring terms, due to the absence of empirical referents.
+Literary theorists, on the other hand, have often argued for the unique nature of fiction while creating fictional semantics and ignoring philosophical objections.

-The article deals with semantics of all types of proper names one can find in literary works of fiction, analyzing and comparing both philosophical and literary theoretical tradition.
+The article deals with the semantics of all the types of proper names one can find in literary works of fiction, analyzing and comparing both philosophical and literary theoretical tradition.
 Kripke’s theory of direct reference of proper names is introduced and various ways of how it may overcome the problem of empty names are discussed.
 The direct reference theory proves to be the most important inspiration source for a large group of literary theorists.
 The theory of counterparts by Lubomír Doležel, an influential proponent of the fictional worlds theory, is discussed, discovering the influence of Kripke’s term of rigid designation.
 However, Doležel's solution, being a part of the complex fictional semantics, proves Kripke's theory of rigid designation can hardly be used when treating fictional names.
-Thus, competing solution based on a non-Kripkean explanation of the fictional proper names is presented.
+Thus, a competing solution based on a non-Kripkean explanation of the fictional proper names is presented.

 Jana: